mgonto/restangular/README.md

 There're 3 sets of methods.
 Collections have some methods and elements have others.
 There're are also some common methods for all of them

+### Restangular methods
+This are the methods that can be called in the Restangular object.
+* **one(route, id)**: This will create a new Restangular object that is just a pointer to one element with the route `route` and the specified id.
+* **all(route)**: This will create a new Restangular object that is just a pointer to a list of elements for the specified path.
+* **copy(fromElement)**: This will create a copy of the from element so that we can modified the copied one.

 ### Element methods
 * **get([queryParams, headers])**: Gets the element.
 Query params and headers are optionals
 * **getList(subElement, [queryParams, headers])**: Gets a nested resource. subElement is mandatory. **It's a string with the name of the nested resource (and URL)**.
 For example `buildings`